-We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safe Recruitment, Premises management, Special Education Needs (SEN), Looked after Children (LAC), Behaviour, Staff discipline, Conduct and grievance Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education, Medical conditions.
-Details of these are contained in standalone policies and can be requested or accessed via our website.
-We also refer to additional safeguarding guidance which the DfE issue.
+We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safe Recruitment, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
+Details of these are contained in standalone policies and can be requested or accessed via our website ; www.red-lane.bolton.sch.uk.
+We also refer to a number of additional safeguarding guidance documents which the DfE issue.